ElementsProject/lightning/doc/PLUGINS.md

 may see the same HTLC again during startup.
 It is therefore paramount that the plugin is idempotent if it talks to an external system.

+## Requests

+Request here refers the optional `plugin_request` which can be subscribe.
+Request can supply some important external information to `lightningd`, or take the place of `lightningd` to complete some tasks and supply the proper result to `lightningd`.
+It should be subscribed carefully, and the plugin who subscribs this request need to be confirmed that the plugin can reply the request stable and continuous, or interrupt response will cause `lightningd` to fail(crash).
+Only one plugin may register for any request topic at any point in time.
+`lightningd` will send `request` after `request_init` method.

+Requests are different with `init`, `request_init` or `getmanifest`method:

+ - The reply to `init`, `request_init`, `getmanifest` will not affect the `lightningd` running.
+If the reply fails or meets timeout, the corresponding plugin will fail, but `lightningd` will still running normally.
+ - The response to requests is very important to `lightningd`.
+Error or timeout of the reply will cause `lightningd` to fail(crash).

+Requests and hooks sound very similar, however there are a few key difference:

+ - Hooks are synchronous, i.e., `lightningd` will send the hooks and wait for the plugin to tell them what to do next.
+Requests on the other hand are asynchronous, but it still have the timeout limit for the reply.
+ - Reply to hooks is more like the simple command, and it decide what operations `lightningd` executes.
+But the goal of requests is to take the place of `lightningd` to get external information or to execute some external commands from `lightningd` and then return `lightningd` with the result it need, like to get the newest block through bitcoin client and return the block information to `lightningd` or to execute send transaction with bitcoin client and return the result.

 [jsonrpc-spec]: https://www.jsonrpc.org/specification
 [jsonrpc-notification-spec]: https://www.jsonrpc.org/specification#notification
 [bolt4]: https://github.com/lightningnetwork/lightning-rfc/blob/master/04-onion-routing.md